AKASHNEGI-github/MCA-Notes/OOP.md

 }
 ```

-**Protected** – It can be accessed if and only if the accessor is the derived class.
+**Protected** – The class members declared as protected can be accessed only by the derived class.

 ```c++
 class Parent